eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

   * AsRock Rack X470D4U or X570D4U (2 NVMe both)
 * Common components:
   * AMD Ryzen CPU, but not APU (APUs do not support ECC)
-  * 16 GiB of Micron or Samsung DDR4 UDIMM ECC RAM (unbuffered, **not** registered)
+  * 16+ GiB of Micron or Samsung DDR4 UDIMM ECC RAM (unbuffered, **not** registered)
-  * 1TB M.2 NVMe SSD or SATA SSD, e.g. Samsung 970 EVO or Samsung 860 EVO
+  * 2TB M.2 NVMe SSD or SATA SSD, e.g. WD Red SN700 or Samsung 870 EVO

 Plus, obviously, a case, PSU, case fans.
 Pick your own.
 Well-liked options are Node 304 (mITX) and Node 804 (uATX) with Seasonic PSUs,